sheiva/p5_tests/README.md

 # P5 + Github Pages (Tests)

-An exploration of basic excercises for p5.
+An exploration of using the Jekyll themes + Github pages.